CHN-Software-Developers/CHNMagicAI/README.md

 - Re-vendor / update the bundled engine from a local ComfyUI or upstream: `python scripts/vendor_engine.py`
 - Per-machine settings (interpreter path, located model paths) live in the git-ignored `config/settings.local.json`, which overrides `config/settings.json` at load time.

+## Contribution

+Special thanks ❤️‍🩹 to Claude Code for helping speed up the development process of CHNMagicAI.